Fabszn/FloxxApp/README.md

 1) ensure that your index is clean and fully pushed.
 2) checkout release branch
 2) Run `sbt goToProd`
-   1) Process il plugged on remote origin, So take care that remote corresponding to prod target environment
+   1) Process is plugged on remote origin, So take care that remote corresponding to prod target environment
 3) and then just follow the process